5 Key Warehouse Performance Metrics for an Effective Operation

 The days-on-hand KPI looks at how much time a product is at the warehouse.
 By examining this metric, warehouses can identify areas where inventory practices can be tightened up.
 Measurement of this KPI will depend on whether an operation has a manual or automated storage system, but warehouse managers should also look at storage cost per item and inventory storage per square foot.
 Many warehouses are working toward a just-in-time inventory system to lower the capital costs of keeping excessive inventory on hand.

 For any warehouse improvement, it’s essential to consider the cost/benefit analysis.
-For example, to lower the average days-on-hand, what would be the cost to make it happen and what savings would be realized?
+For example, to lower the average days-on-hand, what would it cost to make that happen and what savings would be realized?

 4. Cost per line item shipped